snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 #### Step 2
 Your `Activity` or `Fragment` must implement `NavigationViewListener`.
 This interface includes callbacks for the start and end of the turn-by-turn UI.  `onNavigationReady()` is your cue to start navigation with `NavigationView#startNavigation(NavigationViewOptions options)`.

-`NavigationViewOptions` is the same options object you can use to launch the navigation UI from `NavigationLauncher`.
-It holds all of the custom data and settings that you can provide to the `NavigationView`.
+`NavigationViewOptions` holds all of the custom data and settings that you can provide to the `NavigationView`.

 `onNavigationFinished()` is your cue if the navigation session has ended or a user has cancelled the UI.